danielbodnar/awesome-stars/README.md

 ## dotnet

+- [stakater/application](https://github.com/stakater/application) - Generic helm chart for all kind of applications
 - [tareqimbasher/NetPad](https://github.com/tareqimbasher/NetPad) - A cross-platform C# editor and playground.
 - [microsoft/BotBuilder-Samples](https://github.com/microsoft/BotBuilder-Samples) - Welcome to the Bot Framework samples repository.
 Here you will find task-focused samples in C#, JavaScript/TypeScript, and Python to help you get started with the Bot Framework SDK!
 - [dependabot/dependabot-core](https://github.com/dependabot/dependabot-core) - 🤖 Dependabot's core logic for creating update PR's.